jose-olmedo-telus/batch-upload-json-firestore/README.md

 3. Name of the collections
 4. The id key of the object

-eg `node index.js ./splited/example.json2.json set tmf-630_carrier_footprint ID.`
+eg `node index.js ./splited/example.json2.json batch tmf-630_carrier_footprint ID.`

+ALMOST ALWAYS BATCH SHOULD BE USED INSTEAD OF set